abby1635/CS30/Objective Processing-Java/Paired Programming OPP Intro/README.md

 # Paired Programming Introduction to OPP
 Rebuilding Bouncing Balls, Gravity, and Other Concepts

+**UNDER CONSTRUCTION**

+**Paired Programming Activity**
+- Focuses on Vocabulary and questions to guide program development
+- Goal: two ellipses functioning like Pong Balls in a box

 Progression: Create a Program with ...
 1. An Object "Ball" with the following Variables
    ```java